 Twisted Stomach.
 What All Dog Owners NEED to Know

-Yet many people are not aware of this illness, and do not know the symptoms, results or how to help reduce the risk of this happening.
+Yet many people are not aware of this illness, and do not know the symptoms, cause, or how to help reduce the risk of this happening.
 Hopefully by reading this, we can help save our dogs from ever getting a twisted stomach (also known as Gastric dilatation volvulus), or at the very least know what to do should it happen!

 Sadly even with emergency treatment and surgery the mortality rates can be as high as 60%.